-Captain Edward William Wakefield (1862 – 1941)
+Captain Edward William Wakefield MA (1862 – 1941)

-Edward Wakefield was one of Britain’s most important aviation pioneers.
+Captain Edward Wakefield was one of Britain’s most important aviation pioneers.
 It was his aeroplane, Waterbird, which on 25 November 1911 made the first successful flight from water in the UK at Windermere.

-Born into a prosperous Lakeland family, Edward Wakefield trained as a banker and lawyer.
+Born into a prosperous Lakeland family, Edward Wakefield trained as a banker and barrister .
 But from an early age his restless disposition, combined with a strong sense of religious duty and Victorian patriotism, drove him to wider pastures.
 He was active in charity work, mainly with children in need, in London in the 1890s and again in the early 1900s.
 On the outbreak of the Boer War in 1899, he joined the Carlisle-based Border Regiment and saw two years active service in South Africa.

 ‘Every boy worth his salt builds castles in the air.
-Only sometimes his wings (opportunities) have not enough area to carry the load.
-And sometimes his engine (force of character) is a bit short of power.
-So grey hairs come and the castles fade.
+But sometimes his wings (opportunities) have not enough area to carry the load.
+And sometimes his engine (force of character) is a bit short on power.
+So grey hairs come, and the castles fade.
 But I was lucky.
-My castle was to fly and it materialised after five-and-thirty years, in spite of the grey hairs.
+The castle I built was to fly, and lo! it materialised after five-and-thirty years, in spite of the grey hairs.

 ‘It is, however, not yet four years since I decided to concentrate on waterplanes.
 At that date waterplanes were unheard of, and water flying was ridiculed, and judged impossible, just as a year or two before then the idea of any machine really flying was laughed out of court.’